-The various qac genes are widespread among Gram positive (mainly staphylococci) and Gram negative bacteria and can be associated with mobile genetic elements including resistance genes to antimicrobial agents 57,59,68,92-94.
+The various qac genes are widespread among Gram positive (mainly staphylococci) and Gram negative bacteria and can be associated with mobile genetic elements including resistance genes to antimicrobial agents ^{57,59,68,92-94}.
 This may lead to co-selection and maintenance of these elements due to antimicrobial treatment or disinfection with QACs.

 Three of the qacG positive S. aureus pig isolates were whole genome sequenced.
 The qacG gene in these isolates was found likely to be located on the pST94 or a pST94-like plasmid on which qacG was detected for the first time.
-The presence of antimicrobial resistance genes on this plasmid has so far not been detected .
+The presence of antimicrobial resistance genes on this plasmid has so far not been detected 60.
 The presence of qacG in these isolates is therefore not likely to give rise to co-selection of resistance to antimicrobial agents by QACs.
 The presence of a QAC resistance gene on a small plasmid without any additional resistance genes however indicate that a selective pressure from the use of QACs is presents in the environment.
 It is possible that pST94 can acquire additional genes, such as antimicrobial resistance determinants, from other mobile genetic elements by homologous recombination.
 Furthermore, it is also plausible that the small plasmid can be taken up by larger conjugative plasmids encoding multiple antimicrobial resistance genes.
 The QAC resistance gene smr are associated with the pSK41 family of staphylococci multi-resistance plasmids.
-Several of the antimicrobial resistance determinants carried by the pSK41 plasmid family have been found to be located on smaller co-integrated plasmids .
-It has been suggested that the resistance genes have been collected by pre-existing conjugative plasmids via transposon insertion and insertion sequences (IS257)-mediated co-integrative capture of other plasmids .
+Several of the antimicrobial resistance determinants carried by the pSK41 plasmid family have been found to be located on smaller co-integrated plasmids 93.
+It has been suggested that the resistance genes have been collected by pre-existing conjugative plasmids via transposon insertion and insertion sequences (IS257)-mediated co-integrative capture of other plasmids 93.

-One of the qacG positive MRSA CC30 isolates was found to be phenotypically resistant to the clinical relevant antimicrobial agent gentamicin that is sometimes used in the initial treatment of severe S. aureus infections.
-Exposure to low concentrations of QACs may therefore select for MRSA strains that are resistant to a clinical relevant antimicrobial agent.
+One of the qacG positive MRSA CC30 isolates was found to be phenotypically resistant to gentamicin.
+This antimicrobial agent can be used for treatment of S. aureus infections.
+Exposure to low concentrations of QACs may therefore select for MRSA strains that are resistant to clinically important antimicrobial agents.

-3.1.2 Porcine S. aures isolates are resistant to antimicrobial agent typically used in pig farming, however a relatively high level of CIP resistance was observed
+3.1.2 Porcine S. aures isolates are resistant to antimicrobial agent typically used in pig, however a high level of CIP resistance was observed

 The phenotypic resistance profile of S. aureus pig isolates to antimicrobial agents in generally correlated with the use of antimicrobial agents in the Danish pig production.
 However, one exception was the high occurrence of CIP resistance (20 %) in S. aureus CC398 MRSA and MSSA isolates, since only low amount of this compound is used in pigs.
 Other environmental conditions may therefore contribute to the development of ciprofloxacin resistance in these strains.
-Ciprofloxacin resistance can arise from mutations in the chromosome including the molecular targets DNA gyrase and topoisomerase IV or in genes resulting in over expressing of naturally occurring multi-drug efflux pumps having ciprofloxacin as a substrate .
+Ciprofloxacin resistance can arise from mutations in the chromosome including the molecular targets DNA gyrase and topoisomerase IV or in genes resulting in overexpressing of naturally occurring multi-drug efflux pumps having ciprofloxacin as a substrate 36.
 The study of Manuscript II demonstrated that exposure to sub-inhibitory concentrations of HP and PAA could significantly increase the mutation rate in S. aureus isolates and may contribute to the development of CIP resistance.
 However, this is merely speculation and will require further experiments to elucidate.